 Programs in experimental psychology are designed to train students to design studies, conduct empirical research, and understand ethical issues in research.
 Typically, experimental psychologists need at minimum a master's degree in general or experimental psychology.
 For those interested in working at a university, a doctorate-level degree in psychology is usually required.

 It is important to remember that you do not necessarily have to earn a degree in experimental psychology in order to work as an experimental psychologist.
 Doctorate programs in psychology provide rigorous training in research design and experimental methods.
 Applied specialty areas such as human factors psychology and industrial-organizational psychology often have a very strong research focus, and professionals who work in these areas often make experimentation and research the major focus of their careers.

 The Job Outlook for Experimental Psychologists:

 According to the Occupational Outlook Handbook published by the U.S. Department of Labor, the job outlook for psychologists is expected to grow at a faster than average rate through the year 2018.
 Individuals with a doctorate degree, especially those in applied specialty or professional areas, are expected to find the greatest job prospects.

 Is a Career in Experimental Psychology Right For You?:

 Experimental psychologists not only need to have an excellent understanding of psychology research methods, they also need to have outstanding organizational and communication skills.
 In many cases, jobs in this field include a range of duties outside of conducting research.
-You may also need to obtain funding, maintain careful records, collaborate with peers and present the finding of your research to outside groups.
-The ability to write well can also be important, since you might be writing up the results of your research for publication in professional and academic journals.
+You may also need to obtain funding, maintain careful records, collaborate with peers, and present the findings of your research to outside groups.
+The ability to write well is also important, since you might be writing up the results of your research for publication in professional and academic journals.